Grilled Octopus on a Foreman Grill Recipe

 Ingredients:

-• 1 Pint of ripe cherry tomatoes, cut in half
+• 1 pint of ripe cherry tomatoes, cut in half

-• 1 Medium red onion, thinly sliced
+• 1 medium red onion, thinly sliced

-• 1 Medium cucumber, peeled, seeded, and cut into chunks the same size as the tomato halves
+• 1 medium cucumber, peeled, seeded, and cut into chunks the same size as the tomato halves

-• 1 Cup pitted Kalamata olives
+• 1 cup pitted Kalamata olives

-• 1/4 Cup extra virgin olive oil
+• 1/4 cup extra virgin olive oil

-• 3 TBS red wine vinegar
+• 3 tablespoons red wine vinegar

-• 1 tsp dried oregano
+• 1 teaspoon dried oregano

-• Pinch of sea salt
+• pinch sea salt

-• Grind or two of cracked black pepper
+• grind or two cracked black pepper

 Directions: